herlon214/phantom2jar/README.md

-  // Do your requests with the page const stackoverflow = await page.open('https://stackoverflow.com/') let jar = phantom2jar(instance) // This will return a though-cookie jar
+  // Do your requests with the page const stackoverflow = await page.open('https://stackoverflow.com/') let jar = await phantom2jar(instance) // This will return a though-cookie jar

   // You can plug it with any other lib that use though-cookie :)